Arunm619/coding/readme.md

 **4.Given a binary string, count number of substrings that start and end with 1.** [See Solution](https://gist.github.com/arun-sudharsan/ee953cdade17756c90e40a2f4d468046)

-5.Count words that appear exactly two times in an array of words
+**5.Count words that appear exactly two times in an array of words** [See Solution](https://gist.github.com/arun-sudharsan/b1756bebac0769a64b9b6ffab31703c9)

 6.Check if frequency of all characters can become same by one removal